-^{} Only services rendered in Malaysia are liable to tax.
+\ Only services rendered in Malaysia are liable to tax.
 However from 17 January 2017 to 5 September 2017, services rendered in and outside Malaysia are liable to tax.

-Interest paid to a non-resident by a bank or a finance company in Malaysia.
+\\ Interest paid to a non-resident by a bank or a finance company in Malaysia is exempt from tax.